timescale/docs/timescaledb/overview/what-is-time-series-data.md

+---
+title: What is time-series data?
+excerpt: Why time-series data is special, and how you can handle it
+keywords: [time-series, data]
+---

 # What is time-series data?

 What is this "time-series data" that we keep talking about, and how and why is